Boost Executive Resume Success with 6 Strategies

 1. Understand the “science” behind how a resume is read

-Human readers and computer screeners are both used to dissect and analyze resumes, yet both can qualify content uniquely.
-Applicant Tracking Systems (or ATS) are used by most major organizations to screen out candidates who lack the required skills for the job.
-Yet these systems can be tricky to ‘overcome’ if your resume is not ATS-compliant.
+Human readers and computer systems are both used to parse and analyze resumes.
+Applicant Tracking Systems (or ATS) are used by most major organizations to sort applications and identify candidates who lack the required skills for the job.
+These systems will not note you as a qualified candidate if your resume is not well-aligned with the job target.

 HR personnel and recruiters also use a discerning eye to critique resumes to select interview candidates.
 So what exactly are human and computer readers searching for?
 Well, according to a recent analysis of 4000 job applications by TalentWorks, 13 key factors drove up interview rates of applicants.
 Several major resume tips taken from this article include: